By Richard Mortier - 2019-10-18

 timer.

-We invoke all this by configuring, building and finally running the resulting unikernel under Unix first.
+Let's test all of this by first configuring, building, and running the resulting unikernel under Unix:

 $ cd tutorial/hello